 (e) Use made of a work by or under the direction or control of the Government, provided certain conditions are satisfied;

 (f) Certain uses in relation to computer programs;

 (g) The infringing act is done by way of parody, pastiche or caricature;

-(h) Reading or recitation in public or in a broadcast by a person of any reasonable extract from a published literary work if accompanied by sufficient acknowledgement is not an infringement;
+(h) Reading or recitation in public or in a broadcast by a person of any reasonable extract from a published literary work if accompanied by sufficient acknowledgement;

 (i) The making and issuing of copies of any work into a format to cater for the special needs of people who are visually or hearing impaired and the issuing of such copies to the public by non-profit making bodies or institutions;

 (j) Reproduction of work by broadcasting service intended exclusively for lawful broadcasting;

 (k) Reproduction of articles on current topics or for informatory purposes;

 (l) The making of a transient and incidental electronic copy of a work made available on a network where such copy is required for the viewing, listening or utilisation of the work.